Legionella detection and prevention for businesses

 - Changes in the water quality.
 A change in the water quality can lead to increased sediment and lower disinfectant levels, enabling Legionella bacteria.
-This is why monitoring the quality of your water is important.
+This is why monitoring the quality of your water is essential.

 How to test for Legionella

-To test for Legionella, it’s best to call in a team of experts who will test in two ways, either using the swab method or the bottled method.
+To test for Legionella, it’s best to call in a team of experts who will test in two ways: either using the swab method or the bottled method.

 The swab sampling involves collecting a surface sample with a sterile swab.
 However, this isn’t frequently used as Legionella is also produced via aerosol or spray, which a swab test will not always detect.